The Price of Connectivity in Fair Division: Maximin Share Fairness

 Consider a modified utility function $u'$ where in the MMS partition above, we arbitrarily decrease the values of some goods in the part with value $y$ so that the part has value $x$.
 It is clear that $\text{MMS}(u',2) = x$.
-With respect to $u'$, in any connected bipartition, each part either has value at most $\alpha x$, or at least $y + (1-\alpha)x - (y-x) = (2-\alpha)x$.
-This means that $\text{G-MMS}(G,u',2)\leq \alpha x = \alpha\cdot \text{MMS}(u',2)$, or $\frac{\text{G-MMS}(G,u',2)}{\text{MMS}(u',2)}\leq\alpha$.
+With respect to $u'$, in any connected bipartition, each part either has value at most $x/\alpha$, or at least $y + (1-1/\alpha)x - (y-x) = (2-1/\alpha)x$.
+This means that $\text{G-MMS}(G,u',2)\leq x/\alpha = \text{MMS}(u',2)/\alpha$, or $\frac{\text{MMS}(u',2)}{\text{G-MMS}(G,u',2)}\geq \alpha$.
 Since the two parts in any MMS partition according to $u'$ are of equal value, the proof is complete. \end{proof}

 Next, we consider biconnected graphs, i.e., graphs with connectivity at least $2$.
-We show that the PoC is at least $3/4$ for all such graphs.
+We show that the PoC is at most $4/3$ for all such graphs---this is in contrast to graphs with connectivity $1$, which have PoC at least $2$ according to Theorem~\ref{thm:mms-two-connectivity-1}.
 For this result, we will use a property of biconnected graphs which we state in the following proposition.
-An \emph{open ear decomposition} of a graph consists of a cycle as the first \emph{ear} and a sequence of paths as subsequent ears such that in each path, the first and last vertices belong to previous ears while the remaining vertices do not.
+An \emph{open ear decomposition} of a graph consists of a cycle as the first \emph{ear} and a sequence of paths as subsequent ears such that in each path, the first and last vertices (which must be different) belong to previous ears while the remaining vertices do not.
+See Figure~\ref{fig:ear} for an illustration.

-\begin{proposition}[\cite{Whitney32a,Whitney32b}] In a biconnected graph with at least three vertices, any two vertices belong to a common cycle, and there exists an open ear decomposition.
+\begin{proposition}[\citep{Whitney32a,Whitney32b}] In a biconnected graph with at least three vertices, any two vertices belong to a common cycle, and there exists an open ear decomposition.
 Moreover, we may choose any cycle in the graph as the first ear.\footnote{There is also a linear-time algorithm for computing an open ear decomposition with an arbitrary cycle as the first ear \citep{Schmidt13}.} \end{proposition}